hady-dev/recognition-system/README.md

-yo use the program just run main.py
+to use the program just run main.py